Maria James: Career

 At the age of ten (c.
-1803), her parents arranged for her to enter the family of Rev. Freeborn Garrettson, where she lived till she was seventeen (c.
+1803), James's parents arranged for her to enter the family of Rev. Freeborn Garrettson, where she lived until she was seventeen (c.
 1810).
 Besides carrying out household tasks, she had further opportunities for reading.
 The heads of the family constantly impressed on the children that "the fear of the Lord is the beginning of wisdom" and that to "depart from iniquity is understanding".
 In her leisure hours, she read from the Female Mentor, two odd volumes of the Adventurer; Miss Hannah More's Cheap Repository; and Pilgrim's Progress.

 In her seventeenth year, she left the Garrettsons to learn dressmaking, but it proved unsuccessful as a career.
 After this, she worked for several households, mainly in the nursery.

 In 1833, the wife of Bishop Alonzo Potter, one of the professors in Union College, returned from a visit to Rhinebeck on the Hudson.
 Mrs. Potter had with her a copy of the Ode on the Fourth of July 1833, which she demonstrated to her husband.
 She informed him that it was the production of a young woman at service in the family of a friend at Rhinebeck, and who had been in that capacity more than twenty years.
 Mr. Potter had often noticed James on account of her retiring and modest manners.
 When he learned more about Maria James, he looked at some of her other poetry.
 Mr. Potter arranged for her poems to be published, with a preface by him, in a volume entitled Wales and other Poems, by Maria James, published in 1839.